mgechev/blog.mgechev.com/content/post/2014-02-19-create-https-tls-ssl-application-with-express-nodejs.md

     $ node index.js
 {{< / highlight >}}

-Enter the passphrase you entered during the creation of the certificate&#8230;
+Enter the passphrase you entered during the creation of the certificate...

 Now open your browser: <https://localhost:55555/>.
-After trusting the certificate you&#8217;d be done!
+After trusting the certificate you’d be done!

 ---